vidsy/go-paypal-nvp/README.md

 ### Authentication

-Only API credentials are supported at present, however the client takes a client that implements the `TransportClient` interface so a http client can be created with client cert authentication setup and passed in.
+Only API credentials are supported at present, however the client takes a compatible http client that implements the `TransportClient` interface so a `net/http` client can be created with client cert authentication setup and passed in.

 ### Example